 Any other tips?

-Although France just raised the legal drinking age from 16 to 18, this new law does not effect wine tasting.
-In France, as soon as a kid can hold a wine glass without breaking it they are usually drinking small amounts of wine at home with the family—so don’t be surprised when you go wine tasting and they pull out a glass for your 14 year-old daughter (this happened to me when I was with my parents).
+Although France has raised the legal drinking age from 16 to 18, this new law does not affect wine tasting.
+In France, as soon as a kid can hold a wine glass without breaking it they are usually drinking small amounts of wine at home with the family—so don’t be surprised when you go wine tasting and they pull out a glass for your kid.

 When tasting, hold the glass by the stem, as you don’t want your body heat to influence the wine’s properties.

 There is no need to drink the wine to fully appreciate it.
-It’s customary to save the drink for the last sample as it’s always from the winery’s best wine.
-If you are visiting a “true” cellar you can spit on the floor, otherwise you’ll find a bucket (called: “un crachoir”) for you to spit into.
-Personally, I think it’s the ultimate shame to spit out wine, but if you are stopping at many vineyards and don’t want to be hammered, I suppose this is a good idea.
+It’s customary to save the drink for the last sample, as it’s always from the winery’s best wine.
+If you are visiting a “true” cellar you can spit on the floor; otherwise you’ll find a bucket called un crachoir for you to spit into.
+Personally, I think it’s the ultimate shame to spit out wine, but if you are stopping at many vineyards and don’t want to be hammered – or if you’re the designated driver – I suppose this is a good idea.

 How much do wine tours cost?